jzerbe/jzerbe.github.com/_posts/2016-04-17-early-january-in-south-florida.md

 and
 [Jonathan Dickinson State Park](https://www.floridastateparks.org/park/Jonathan-Dickinson).

-Take a look at the  [Blowing Rocks images](https://www.dropbox.com/sc/w06mvs78u3xzvlf/AACHWIvJhaGWG6qK9wtl8mm1a) and you will understand the name.
-According to one of the interns that ran a quick tour, the diving is fantastic during the spring and summer.
+According to one of the interns that ran a quick tour, the diving is fantastic during the spring and summer around Blowing Rocks.

+{% include google_drive_image_embed.html id="0B0yT30uCaFvvUldITHktN2ZXUkE" %}

 Rented a kayak at the river side concession in Jonathan Dickinson for an hour or so to get some upper body exercise.